mosaic tiles, styrofoam, cement

 outside Ephesus. view map

-Local artist Jeannette Brossart led the Fall 2008 Artists@Work residency at Ephesus Road Elementary School in Chapel Hill, sponsored by the Public Arts Office of Chapel Hill.
+Local artist Jeannette Brossart led the Fall 2008 Artists@Work residency at Ephesus Road Elementary School in Chapel Hill, sponsored by the Town of Chapel Hill's Community Arts & Culture effort.
 Brossart conducted an in-school residency with the Ephesus fourth-graders to create a collaborative piece of public artwork celebrating the 100th Anniversary of the Chapel Hill Carrboro City School System.
 On the 100th day of the 2008-2009 school year students, parents, faculty and local media joined in the dedication of the public artwork, installed outdoors on the school grounds.

 Three classes of fourth-grade students and a special needs class worked with Brossart to create a vertically stacked mosaic sculpture of the numbers one, zero and zero to form the number 100.